Welcome to Maps & Merlot!

 But still–I need travel in my life, and I need it in a major way.
 My life isn’t complete without embarking on new adventures, experiencing cultures different from my own, and taking in all of the crazy sights our world has to offer.
 My question has always been—Is it possible to bring this vision alive while juggling a “normal life” and climbing the corporate ladder?
 According to the other travel blogs out there–no. I would have to quit my job to play with elephants in Thailand, and in no way possible could I go traipsing through the Swiss Alps or climb the waterfalls in New Zealand unless I had weeks to dedicate to each adventure.
 I’m not the kind of person to take no for an answer, so I set out to develop a travel style that suits my life and lets me experience the best of both worlds.

 I know there are other people out there in the same boat as me.
 I’m here to tell you that it is 100% possible to live your wildest travel dreams, but only if you make it your priority.
-Despite the most normal life in the world (but really–born into a loving two-parent family, went to a great college, got a steady job and lived happily ever after), I am determined to live a life of adventure and culture–whether that means hopping over to New Orleans for a long weekend of chowing down on gumbo, winding through the canals of Venice in a gondola, or soaking in the sunshine on my own city’s white sand beaches.
+Despite the most normal life in the world (but really–born into a loving two-parent family, went to a great college, got a steady job and lived happily ever after), I am determined to live a life of adventure and culture–whether that means hopping over to New Orleans for a long weekend of chowing down on gumbo, hiking through the beautiful mountains of Norway, or soaking in the sunshine on my own city’s white sand beaches.

 What’s the Goal of Maps & Merlot?